 Bockwinkel, then 48, had been wrestling professionally since 1954 and was in his third reign as AWA Champion, having won the belt on October 9th, 1982, defeating Austrian legend Otto Wanz at the International Amphitheater in Chicago.

 Wanz had captured the belt 41 days earlier, defeating Bockwinkel on August 29th at the Civic Center.

 The St. Paul Civic Center had hosted many sellouts over the years, featuring the likes of wrestling greats Verne Gagne, Maurice “Mad Dog” Vachon, Baron Von Raschke, Larry Hennig, and of course, Bockwinkel.

-Hogan, then 29, had been wrestling for less than six years, having joined the AWA in late September 1982 after an extended tour of Japan.
+Hogan, then 28, had been wrestling for less than six years, having joined the AWA in the summer of 1981 after an extended tour of Japan.